lidofinance/lido-dao/CONTRIBUTING.md

 This is the production branch and the default branch of the repository.
 The [deployed protocol contracts](https://docs.lido.fi/deployed-contracts/) must match the contracts stored in the `/contracts` directory.
 All pull requests to `master` must originate from the `develop` branch and require at least one approving review before merging.

 ### `develop`

 This is the main development branch.
 All pull requests to `master` should be submitted to `develop` first for peer review.

-## Local deployment
+## Local Deployment

 WIP